 - 1/2 cup cream

-- Melt butter in large skillet over medium high heat.
-Add pork chops and salt and pepper tops of them.
-Cook until browned, then flip and salt and pepper again.
-Continue cooking until opposite side is brown.4 boneless pork chops, salt and pepper, 3 tablespoons butter
+- Melt the butter in a large skillet over medium-high heat.
+Add the pork chops and salt and pepper to the top of them.
+Fry pork chops until brown, then flip and salt and pepper again.
+Continue cooking until the opposite side is brown.4 boneless pork chops, salt and pepper, 3 tablespoons butter

-- Pour in the chicken broth, reduce heat to medium, and cook until broth is mostly evaporated (about 10 minutes).1 cup chicken broth
+- Pour in the chicken broth, reduce heat to medium, and cook until the broth is mostly evaporated (about 10 minutes).1 cup chicken broth

-- Once the broth has cooked down, remove chops from pan and turn off heat but leave pan on the stove eye.
-Have a wooden spoon handy and pour the cream into pan.
-Immediately start stirring and continue until the pan remnants are fully blended in with the cream and cream is warm and thick, just a few minutes.
+- Once the broth has cooked down, remove the chops from the pan and turn off the heat, but leave the pan on the stove eye.
+Have a wooden spoon handy and pour the cream into the pan.
+Immediately start stirring and continue until the pan remnants are fully blended in with the cream and the cream is warm and thick (just a few minutes).1/2 cup cream

-- Serve chops with delicious cream sauce spooned over them.
+- Serve chops with the delicious cream sauce spooned over them.